cipher-saif/sqli-phantom/README.md

 </td></tr></table>
 </div>

-Findings are grouped by parameter and rendered as confidence-scored cards showing the payload, indicator type, HTTP status code, response time, and extracted evidence snippet from the server response body.
+> **Results Dashboard** — Findings are grouped by parameter and rendered as confidence-scored cards showing the payload, indicator type, HTTP status code, response time, and extracted evidence snippet from the server response body.

 <br>